ertval/groupie-tracker/README.md

 # Groupie Tracker

 A robust, modern web application that displays information about bands and artists by consuming data from the Groupie Trackers API.
-Built with idiomatic Go following clean architecture patterns and audit requirements. **Features comprehensive server-side filtering without JavaScript dependencies.**
+Built with idiomatic Go following clean architecture patterns and audit requirements. **Features comprehensive server-side filtering and search functionality without JavaScript dependencies.**

 ## 🎯 Project Overview